 Gustavus Adolphus College offers grants to students who demonstrate financial eligibility by filing the FAFSA.
 The grants include: Federal Pell Grant, Federal Supplemental Education Opportunity Grant (SEOG), Minnesota State Grant, and Gustavus Grant.
 They do not need to be repaid.
 Grants are made to students who demonstrate financial eligibility based on information provided on the FAFSA.

-- Pell Grants are funded by the federal government and range from $555 to $5,550.
+- Pell Grants are funded by the federal government.
 Recipients are chosen according to a standardized federal formula that determines eligibility based on information provided on the FASFA.

 - Federal Supplemental Education Opportunity Grants (SEOG) are awarded to students with highest need, generally a student who is Pell eligible.
 Gustavus selects the recipients of this federal funding based on the information provided on the FAFSA.
 Maximum award is $500 and grant is dependent on federal funding available for the academic year.